-We are proud to feature eight outstanding student-run journals that publish innovative articles by law professors and legal scholars from across the country and around the world.
+We are proud to publish outstanding student-run journals that feature innovative articles by law professors and legal scholars from across the country and around the world.

 Alaska Law Review

 The Alaska Law Review examines legal issues affecting the state of Alaska.
 The student-edited journal has been published at Duke Law School under the sponsorship of the Alaska Bar Association since 1984.
-An annual "Year-in-Review" issue consists of short summaries of significant court decisions regarding Alaska from the federal and state courts.
+Its "Year-in-Review" blog consists of short summaries of significant court decisions regarding Alaska from the federal and state courts.